seed-hypermedia/mintter/docs/docs/terra-entities.md

 ### Changes

-A change is [Terra Data](./terra-data) which descibes the creation or modification of an Entity.
+A change is [Terra Data](./terra-data) blob which describes the creation or modification of an Entity.

 ### Change Dependencies

-A change may refer to other change(s), which describe the previous version of the Entity
+A change may refer to other change(s), which describe the previous version of the Entity.
+Change Dependencies are merged together before the Patch is applied.

 To create an Entity, a new Entity ID is generated, and a Change Blob is created with the initial data.
 The "deps" array is empty for new Entities.